DefinitionBy Mayo Clinic staff

 CLICK TO ENLARGE

 A deviated septum occurs when the thin wall (nasal septum) between your nostrils is displaced to one side.
-Your septum separates your right and left nasal cavities and ideally is situated in the center of your nose, equally separating the two sides.
-However, in many people, the nasal septum is displaced, making one nasal passage smaller.
+In many people, the nasal septum is displaced — or deviated — making one nasal passage smaller.

 When a deviated septum is severe, it can block one side of your nose and reduce airflow, causing difficulty breathing.
 The additional exposure of a deviated septum to the drying effect of airflow through the nose may sometimes contribute to crusting or bleeding in certain individuals.

-- Antihistamines, decongestants and cold remedies.
+- Antihistamines, decongestants, and cold remedies.
 American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/HealthInformation/coldRemedies.cfm.
-Accessed April 29, 2011.
+Accessed May 6, 2013.